mjpclab/object-hierarchy-access/README.md

 console.log(obj.a.b.c); // 100
 ```

-Attributes could be in arrays:
+Properties could be in arrays:
 ```javascript
 import { set } from 'object-hierarchy-access';
 const obj = {};